backpack: Olympic Peninsula – Enchanted Valley… almost

 The Enchanted Valley is located in the Quinault rainforest on Washington’s Olympic Peninsula.
 This was a three night backpacking trip, with plans to camp near Pony Bridge and Pyrites Creek.

-I was looking forward to seeing the Enchanted Valley and maybe a couple of bears on this trip, but I woke up on day two with the flu and wasn’t able to hike the full distance.
+I was looking forward to seeing the Enchanted Valley and maybe a couple of bears on this trip, but I woke up on day three with the flu and wasn’t able to hike the full distance to the valley.

 From Portland, it takes about four hours to reach the Graves Creek trailhead, including a stop at the ranger station at Lake Quinault to pick up required backcountry permits.
 The Enchanted Valley area is known for a heavy concentration of bears, so bear canisters are highly recommended for storing food.